UselessPickles/diamondtel-m92-bluetooth/hardware/README.md

 ### Differential Amplifier (INA105)

-A pair of precision differential amplifiers is used to produce the [differential](https://en.wikipedia.org/wiki/Differential_signalling) audio output to the Handset.
+A pair of precision amplifiers is used to produce the [differential](https://en.wikipedia.org/wiki/Differential_signalling) audio output to the Handset.
 One amplifier is configured as an inverting unity gain amplifier, and the other is configured as an non-inverting unity gain buffer.

 NOTE: This component requires a +5V and -5V power supply.